 Controlling Winter Grass during winter

 It’s not all doom and gloom though – there are 2 ways that you can tackle this weed.
-One way is by using a post emergence control method whereby you attack it when its already growing.
+One way is by using a post emergence control method whereby you attack it when it has already germinated.
 There is a selective herbicide called David Grays Winter Grass Killer which you can spray it all over your lawn and it will only target the winter grass.
 It contains a chemical called Propyzamide which will selectively control winter grass in couch and buffalo lawns.
-It does this by surpressing its ability to produce seed so while it won’t kill the existing weeds, it takes away their ability to reproduce meaning it won’t come back again the next year.
-You’d need to apply it regularly during the winter to ensure you catch all the winter grass weeds as they germinate.
+It does this two ways: 1) by surpressing its ability to produce seed and 2) by killing the weed but only while its young.
+Once a wintergrass weed matures, its very hard to selectively control.
 The other (and in my opinion more successful) way of blind siding them is to use a pre-emergence method.
-This is where you use a chemical to knock out the seed before it gets a chance to germinate.
+This is where you use a chemical to kill the seed before it gets a chance to germinate.
 Pre-emergent herbicides (such as Pendi Pro and Embargo) only deal with seed and will not have any effect on living plants so the time to do this is the summer time when there are no winter grass weeds present.
-By applying these chemicals then, you ensure that the seed dies meaning no winter grass the next winter. (when researching these chemicals, make sure buy the right one for your lawn.
+By applying these chemicals then, you ensure that the seed dies meaning there is nothing to germinate next winter. (when researching these chemicals, make sure buy the right one for your lawn.
 Not all chemicals can be used on all lawn types)

 My advice….
 Hit them with Winter grass killer now and back that up with some Pendi Pro or Embargo in the summer to make sure they don’t come back.